meta-me/metame-website/help/_posts/2019-10-15-what-data-does-telemetry-collect.md

 ---

 MetaMe collects telemetry data to help us improve the product.
 Telemetry also helps fix issues in MetaMe.
-Telemetry can be turned off in Settings > Diagnostics.
+Telemetry is off by default.

 #### What does telemetry collect?
 Telemetry data is limited to the following: